berkeley-stat159/project-delta/slides/progress.md

 ## The Paper

-- from OpenFMRI.org(ds005)
+- from OpenFMRI.org (ds005)
-- "The Neural Basis of Loss Aversion in Decision-Making Under Risk" (Sabrina M. Tom et.al)
+- "The Neural Basis of Loss Aversion in Decision-Making Under Risk" by Sabrina M. Tom et al.)

 ## The Data